raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_1.md

 --- task ---

-If you did not attend the webinar, you can watch the [recording of the webinar](NEED VIDEO LINK) with the accompanying [webinar slide deck](https://ncce.io/GGlm79).

-Alternatively, you can work your way through this part of the course, Part 1, to ensure that you understand the background and emphasis of the trial.
+Work your way through this part of the course, Part 1, to ensure that you understand the background and emphasis of the trial.

 --- /task ---